 SINGLE FLOAT TYPE BUCHHOLZ RELAY

-In the single-float Buchholz relay, the operating vane is soldered to the float itself.
+In the single-float Buchholz relay, the operating vane and the float form a single unit.
 The mercury switches connected to the floats can either operate an alarm or trip the endangered apparatus altogether.
 The choice depends upon the installation.
 That is why, small transformers in unattended substations are best provided with the single-float relays, and the transformers simply get disconnected when a fault occurs.
-A warning signal is only useful when a station is manned.
 The single float relay can also be used for alarm purposes.

 DOUBLE FLOAT TYPE BUCHHOLZ RELAY

 The double-float Buchholz relay can be supplied for any type of transformer and it is usually found advisable to use the upper float for an alarm.
-This float responds only when gas or air accumulates or when the oil level sinks.
+This float responds to the accumulation of gas or air and low oil levels.
 The lower mercury switch, on the other hand, is used to trip the apparatus or transformer, since it responds to oil loss via the float and to pressure waves via the opening vane.
 It is, however, possible, by means of a locking device, to cancel the response of the lower float when the oil level sinks so that tripping will not take place on account of this fault.
-However, it is not advisable to do so.
+However, it is not recommended.

 INSPECTION BEFORE COMMISSIONING

-A test system is provided in the Buchholz Relay that allows the functional test of the upper and lower switching system as follows.
+A system is provided in the Buchholz Relay for testing of the alarm and trip switching system.
+The details of the testing are as follows.

 Testing continuity of Mercury switches:

-Loosen the nut on the Test Key.
-Rotate the key with a screwdriver in the anticlockwise direction till the SLOT on the Test Key points towards the T/L (Transit/Lock) position.
-Both the alarm (upper switching system) and trip (lower switching system) will show continuity.
+Firstly, we have to loosen the nut on the Test Key.
+Rotation of the key in the anticlockwise direction till the slot on the Test Key points toward the the symbol T/L (Transit/Lock) position.
+Both the up-switch alarm and bottom-switch trip shall show continuity.

-On bringing the SLOT on the Test Key to S (service) position by rotating the key clockwise the alarm and trip circuits will not show continuity.
-The circuits will be actuated in the ‘ON’ position only when there is a fault in the transformer.
+While the clockwise rotation of the Test Key to S (service) position, will break the continuity.
+The circuits will therefore get actuated in the ‘ON’ position only on the occurence of an internal fault in the transformer.

 Testing of Alarm Circuit: